Sausage, Spinach, and Quinoa Stuffed Delicata Squash with Parmesan Crisps

 Allow me to repeat, fall is upon us!

-While I’ll miss the bright berries and delicate greens of summer, I’m thrilled to embrace subtly sweet squash, hearty greens, and the citrus of fall.
+While I’ll miss the bright berries and delicate greens of summer, I’m thrilled to embrace fall vegetables like subtly sweet squash, hearty greens, and, of course, the citrus of fall.

 And to me this dish celebrates the best of the burgeoning autumn season.
 The squash is gorgeous, the spinach is flavorful, and the sausage gives everything a kick of heat which is perfect for the cooler nights to come.